nasa/astrobee/tools/gnc_visualizer/scripts/communications/dds_types/readme.md

-# DDS Profile and Types
+\page dds_profile DDS Profile and Types

 This directory contains all xml files used to define the DDS entities needed for the visualizer DDS mode.